Divisions & Offices

 - Provides technical support services for personnel management programs.

 - Complete job announcements, minimum qualification requirements and online applications may be found HERE.

 1151 Punchbowl Street, Room 231 Honolulu, Hawai`i 96813

 Phone 808-587-0180, FAX 808-587-0188

-The Public Information Office disseminates information about DLNR’s programs, accomplishments, goals, and the department’s mandate to protect the special natural and cultural heritage of Hawai`i.
+The Communications Team disseminates information about DLNR’s programs, accomplishments, goals, and the department’s mandate to protect the special natural and cultural heritage of Hawai`i.

 DLNR news releases to announce significant DLNR events and achievements.
-For information about press releases contact the PIO by calling (808) 587-0320.
+For information about press releases contact by calling (808) 587-0320.